ikhsannur1996/docker-superset/README.md

-Sure, here's the updated content formatted as a `README.md` document:

 # Apache Superset Docker Image (Version 2.1.0)

 This repository provides instructions to build a Docker image for Apache Superset version 2.1.0, an open-source business intelligence web application.
 With this Docker image, you can easily deploy and run Superset in a containerized environment.